Disability strategy workshops and interviews

 - be introduced to the interviewer and have an opportunity to ask questions

-- answer questions about the research summaries below.
+- answer questions about the shift summaries.

 Individual interviews will be hosted by kaimahi from the Oranga Tamariki disability strategy team.